TrellixVulnTeam/swahilipython_SCMU/Doc/library/inspect.rst

       Create a new Signature instance based on the instance replace was invoked on.
 It is possible to pass different ``parameters`` and/or ``return_annotation`` to override the corresponding properties of the base signature.
-To remove return_annotation from the copied Signature, pass in :attr:`Signature.empty`.
+To remove return_annotation kutoka the copied Signature, pass in :attr:`Signature.empty`.

       ::